psi-im/psi/Readme-cmake.txt

   to build only psi plugins (default OFF).
 On enabling this flag ENABLE_PLUGINS flag turns on automatically

+>  -DDEV_MODE=ON

+  In OS Windows enables prepare-bin-libs target.
+Allows to copy needed libraries to run Psi/Psi+.
+  In Linux sets PSI_DATA directory to current binary direrctory (Usefull to debug plugins)

 ## Work with plugins:

 ### Next flags are working only if ENABLE_PLUGINS or ONLY_PLUGINS are enabled